2013 – Gluten Free Living

 (Recipe adapted from Kim’s Healthy Eats)

-- 1 can of corn, drained, I like shoepeg, or fresh off the cob is the best (I used 8-oz. frozen white corn)
+- 1 cup of corn, drained, I like shoepeg, or fresh off the cob is the best

 - 1 small onion, diced